Salvador, Brazil: A complete travel guide with the top things to do

 Museu Geológico

 If you set aside a day to walk around the Corredor da Vitória, take time to visit the Museu Geológico.
-It is a perfect tour for those who want to know the history of Earth marked on its stones, with a special touch of being focused on the Bahian region.
+It is a perfect tour for those who want to learn about the history of Earth marked on its stones, with a special touch of being focused on the Bahian region.

 Tickets: Free

-Hours: from Tuesday to Friday – 1 pm to 6 pm / Saturday and Sunday – 1 pm to 5 pm (In case that you want a guided visit, scheduling is necessary, send an email to [email protected])
+Hours: from Tuesday to Friday – 1 pm to 6 pm / Saturday and Sunday – 1 pm to 5 pm (In case you want a guided visit, scheduling is necessary, send an email to [email protected])

-Address: 2195, Sete de Setembro avenue – Corredor da Vitória
+Address: 2195, Sete de Setembro Avenue – Corredor da Vitória

 Contact: +55 (71) 3336-3498